 In moments of honest lucidity, I know that I am doing my best, but some part of me knows that this is not completely true.
 I should be taking Jackson for more walks instead of heading to the gym for myself.
 I could be sitting planning interesting lessons for school, reading those professional papers and polishing my CV ready to make the move into management; but I don’t feel motivated to take on more responsibility and hassle.
 I would love to apply to work part-time at school and take on more yoga classes, undertaking more study and trying to help others more; but I have bills to pay and I don’t know anyone who is making a successful living as a yoga teacher without having a partner who is supporting them in some way.
 So, I’m not doing any of these things, I’m procrastinating, comparing my dream life with others actual existences and making a massive list of ways I’m just not adding up.

-The truth is that I have imposter syndrome, I’m convinced that someone, somewhere is going to show up and realise that a mistake has been made.
+The truth is that I have impostor syndrome, I’m convinced that someone, somewhere is going to show up and realise that a mistake has been made.
 They’ll find out that I didn’t get those scores in my exams and that all my qualifications are an error.
 This is a common theme in other peoples lives with 70% of people experiencing this at some point in their lives.

 Talk it over

-According to Dr Valerie Young (a leading expert on Imposter Syndrome) we can begin to address the issues of not feeling good enough by talking about it.
+According to Dr Valerie Young (a leading expert on Impostor Syndrome) we can begin to address the issues of not feeling good enough by talking about it.
 In a recent TED talk, Elizabeth Cox said that most people feel that they don’t quite deserve their achievements, but no one ever talks about it.
 Like mental health issues, sharing how you feel can help you to get support and to begin to break down the barriers which are holding so many back from realising their full potential.

-I’m talking about my imposter syndrome and I’m working on overcoming my own insecurities and self-imposed fears.
+I’m talking about my impostor syndrome and I’m working on overcoming my own insecurities and self-imposed fears.
 Maybe I’ll get feedback from this blog post to support my assertion that I’m not good enough, and that’s ok too, because I’m working on myself and my skills.
 It’s a journey not a destination and along the way I’m going to make mistakes, piss people off (unintentionally) and get things wrong.
 But I’m also going to learn from these things and move forwards with my head held high.

 How do I get out of this?